The Grand River Valley: Scenes from a River

 "Michigan Princess" riverboat: a floating excursion into the past

 Moored along the Grand River is a unique concept in river entertainment.
-The "Michigan Princess" riverboat harks back to an earlier day when life was often lived out on America's rivers.
+The three story "Michigan Princess" riverboat harks back to an earlier day when life was often lived out on America's rivers.
 Instead of carrying cotton or gamblers, however, this boat takes excursions up and down the river valley, offering a variety of thematic cruises.
 In autumn, fall foliage cruises are popular, while at other times murder mystery voyages are the featured attraction.
 Obviously, parties and wedding receptions are regular attractions , with a special ambience that is hard to rival.
-With its tall stacks and rear paddlewheels, this vessel recaptures a hint of Mark Twain's Mississippi atmosphere.
+With its tall stacks and rear paddlewheels, as well as oak staircases and crystal chandeliers, this vessel recaptures a hint of Mark Twain's (or Jerome Kern's) Mississippi atmosphere.

 Moore's Park area: a curious juxtaposition of recreation and industrialism